 As recently reviewed (Kebschull and Zador, 2018), many individual strains can be tracked in a complex heterogenous population using DNA barcodes.
 We therefore introduced a complex pool of random barcodes into a haploid parental strain (which was wildtype for all ABC transporter genes of interest in this study), as described previously (Díaz-Mejía et al., 2018) (Figure S1, see Methods for details).
 We crossed this pool en masse to a previously-generated “ABC-16 strain” bearing knockouts for all sixteen of the ABC transporters that have been implicated in multidrug resistance (Suzuki et al., 2011).
 The ABC-16 strain contained all markers necessary to perform mating, sporulation, and selection for haploid cells, while the barcoded wild-type parent provided the marker necessary to select for cells carrying a barcoded HO locus (Methods).
 After mating, sporulation, and selection for barcoded haploid progeny of the cross, we used automated colony-picking to isolate an arrayed collection of ~5,000 MATa and ~5,000 MATα segregants in 384-well plates.
 This step generated an engineered population in which each individual haploid strain bears a random subset of knockout alleles for the target set of 16 ABC transporters.

 For each strain in this arrayed population, we determined the genotype at all sixteen knockout loci and identified the barcode.
 To genotype, we exploited the fact that each knockout locus in the ABC-16 strain was derived from the YKO yeast deletion collection (Giaever et al., 2002; Suzuki et al., 2011) and is therefore flanked by a deletion-identifying barcode.
 We adapted the previously-described row-column-plate PCR (RCP-PCR) strategy (Yachie et al., 2016), in which barcodes in each segregant are amplified together with additional PCR-introduced index tags that identify the plate, row, and column of origin for each amplification product (Methods; Figure 1).
-Thus, a single sequencing experiment can reveal all strain-specific tracking barcodes at the HO locus and another single experiment revealed identity of every gene deleted in the segregant at each plate location (Methods; Figure 1).
+Thus, a single sequencing experiment revealed both the strain-specific tracking barcode at the HO locus and the identity of every gene deleted in the segregant at each plate location (Methods; Figure 1).

 Two independent methods estimated overall per-locus genotyping accuracy to be from 93.2%-93.8% (Figure S2A and S2B, Methods).
 Based on correlation analysis of the genotyping data, all genes were either unlinked or weakly linked except for BPT1 and YBT1 (Figure S2C; r = 0.49), which are separated by 70.1kb on chromosome XII.
 Considering only those strains with both high-quality genotyping data and at least one unique tracking barcode, our engineered strain population included 6,826 uniquely barcoded and genotyped strains, encompassing 6,087 unique genotypes.
 These strains were grouped by mating type to yield one pool of 3,231 MATa strains and another pool of 3,595 MATα strains.